-In this post we take a look at a sample Cambridge First Speaking test from the YouTube CambridgeEnglishTV channel and add our own thoughts & comments for each part.
+In this post we will do a Cambridge First Speaking test review from the YouTube CambridgeEnglishTV channel and add our own thoughts & comments for each part.
 Go to the times listed to see a particular part of the speaking exam.

 The candidates are Florine from The Netherlands and Maria from Argentina.